 DTH companies have been against the Telecom regulator’s decision.
 However, TRAI feels that set-top boxes should not be sold with proprietary software and that set-top boxes should be software neutral.
 TRAI is hopeful that it will be possible for DTH companies to load their software on set-top boxes as and when any viewer decides to subscribe to their services.

-“We are trying our level-best to do it.
-It’s a technical problem and, therefore, we have involved government-entity Centre for Development of Telematics (CDoT) and other players into this exercise,” Times of India quoted TRAI’s chairman RS Sharma as saying.
+“We are trying our level best to do it.
+It is a technical problem and, therefore, we have involved the government-entity Centre for Development of Telematics (CDoT) and other players into this exercise,” Times of India quoted TRAI’s chairman RS Sharma as saying.
 Sharma has also assured that the project would be completed within a year and the interoperability of DTH networks could begin as early as the end of 2019.

-Now the question remains that how will the Telecom Regulatory Authority of India will address the issue of existing set-top boxes.
-New set-top boxes could be manufactured with an ability to post-load software but for the older company specific set-top boxes, it could come as a major challenge.
+Now the question remains that how would TRAI address the issue of existing set-top boxes.
+New set-top boxes could be manufactured with the ability to post-load software but for the older company specific set-top boxes, it could come as a major challenge.